Do Go On - 448 - The Curse of the Lottery Winner

 However, not always lost.

-This was a big change up rather than, oh, look, you won socks.
+Rather than, oh, look, you won soul.

 This is like, oh, you're going to win socks if you're lucky.

-In this, I mean, actually what it was, was it used to be, you'd get a percentage, but we're not telling
+In this new, I mean, actually what it was, it used to be you'd get a percentage,

-you what that percentage is.
 And you don't know how many tickets are being bought.
-So it could be,

-you know, if you're the only one who buy a ticket, you win, but you're
+So it could be, you know, if you're the only one who buy a ticket, you win,

-going to win a percentage of what your ticket costs.
+but you're going to win a percentage of what your ticket costs.

 I've not explained that well.

-I'm nervous about I'm going to try and explain something more complicated soon.
+I'm going to try and explain something more complicated soon.

 The house always wins, that sort of stuff.

-In this new version, the house could technically lose to an individual, but by being careful
+In this new version, the house could technically lose to an individual,

-about how they calculated
+but by being careful about how they calculated the prize pool,

-their theory anyway.
+Well, that was their theory anyway.

-Oh, unfortunately, the French government made a really bad error.
-They like, it's funny
+Unfortunately, the French government made a really bad error.

-to that they were like, this is foolproof because you're going to
+They like, it's funny that they were like, this is foolproof,

-hear it if I explain it correctly.
+because you're going to hear it if I explain it correctly.

-I'm going to, that's a pretty big loophole.
+And go, that's a pretty big loophole.

-So yeah, a significant figure from back in the day, Voltaire was there to reap the rewards.
+So, yeah, a significant figure from back in the day,

-He slipped in.
+He slipped in it.

 Are you familiar with Voltaire's work?